PawelPamula1/expense-tracker/readme.md

 ## Expense Tracker

-Track your expenses and incomes and compare each other to check if you have enough money to anything you want to buy.
+Project where I wanted to practice my javascript skills.
+You can store here your expenses and incomes.

 Live code is here: https://pawelpamula1.github.io/expense-tracker/